Kristi Funk: Breast cancer claims

 Funk promotes a whole-food plant-based vegan diet and has stated that dairy products increase the risk of breast cancer.
 She has argued that buying organic foods, eating berries and cruciferous vegetables and switching to bar soap could reduce the risk of developing breast cancer.

 Sanchia Aranda, CEO of Cancer Council Australia has described Funk's claims about breast cancer as "dangerous".
 She stated that there is a link between being overweight and developing breast cancer but Funk's claim that eating berries substantially reduces the risk of breast cancer is not supported by solid evidence.
 Aranda also criticized Funk's advice to use bar soap as "very bizarre".

 David Gorski of Science-Based Medicine has claimed that Funk spreads misinformation about breast cancer and has misrepresented results from scientific papers.
-For example, Gorski claims that she has stated that by exercising, avoiding alcohol and smoking and adopting a whole-food plant-based diet one may reduce breast cancer risk by 80%.
+For example, Gorski claims that she has stated that by exercising, avoiding alcohol, not smoking, and adopting a whole-food plant-based diet one may reduce breast cancer risk by 80%.
 According to Gorski this figure has been overexaggerated by Funk.
 Gorski also claimed that Funk has overexaggerated the effects of dairy and meat as risk factors for breast cancer, which according to Gorski are based on studies that are negative or only suggestive, and that Funk has also promoted pseudoscientific views about detoxing.